bluxmit/alnoda-workspaces/workspaces/ansible-terraform-workspace/README.md

 </p>

-If you have followed hands-on the tutorial from the previous section (terraform report from the terraform-aws-free-tier repo), you can vizualize it with Rover:
+If you have followed hands-on the tutorial from the previous section (terraform report from the terraform-aws-free-tier repo), you can visualize it with Rover:

 > `rover --workingDir /home/project/aws-example/src/free-tier`